Student Behavior Policy

 The following assignment submission policies are designed to keep students on track, not find themselves in a situation where they have a pile-up of late assignments, and get their work to their advisor in a timely manner so they can receive helpful, timely feedback that they can apply to the next activity.
 Students and parents will want to make it a habit to meet with each other weekly, sign into the STAA Student Zone, look at the posted assignments, and read through the advisor's remarks on meetings, formal writing assignments, and essay questions.
 Parental involvement in time management and developing organizational skills is an important part of student academic success.

-Assignments in ♞Black Schedule and ♘White Schedule courses have Saturday at 11:59 p.m. due dates.
+Assignments in ♞Black Schedule and ♘White Schedule courses generally have Saturday at 11:59 p.m. due dates.

 Assignments that are not starred are important, but they are not as important as the starred assignments.
 To guard against making it a habit to turn in assignments at the last minute or using late-submission windows, assignments without stars cannot be turned in late for advisor review and grading.
 The assignments that are not starred must be submitted by 11:59 p.m. on the Saturdays they are due; these assignments are typically worth fewer points and do not have a late-submission window.